-The Biomedical and Pharmaceutical Sciences Foundation Degree is taught by the highly qualified staff team in the Department of Science, Sport and Health, who have experience of teaching a variety of other science courses to students over a range of ages.
+The Biomedical and Pharmaceutical Sciences Foundation Degree is taught by the highly qualified staff team in the HE STEM department, who have experience of teaching a variety of science courses to students over a range of ages.

 1.4 What facilities are available?